itoc/sns-to-gelf-client/readme.md

 SNS to GELF Client
 ================

-This program will run as a simple HTTP server allowing SNS to push messages into Graylog in GELF format
+This program will run as a simple HTTP server allowing SNS to push messages into Graylog via the standardised GELF format

 ##### To install / run locally: